srhumir/ActivityRecognition-Smatphone/README.md

 # ActivityRecognition-Smatphone
 Tidying up the data set of activity recognition for smartphone created by Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

-#How to rum the code.
+#How to rum the code

 - Make sure that packages "dplyr" and "plyr" are installed.